Myths about teaching can hold you back

 Common misconception

-Pupils hold a consumption model of electric current in which it is used up in a circuit.
-They misuse the terms: voltage, current and electricity and choose a voltmeter to measure current.
+Pupils often hold a consumption model of electric current, believing it is used up in a circuit.
+They misuse the terms voltage, current and electricity, and may choose a voltmeter to measure current.

-Get pupils to investigate the size of current through a range of different conductors (and insulators) with an ammeter in a simple circuit.
-This will help them familiarise themselves with it and its use.
+Encourage pupils to investigate the size of the current through a range of different conductors (and insulators) using an ammeter in a simple circuit.
+This will help them become familiar with the ammeter and its correct use.

 Content guidance